nnellans/bash-guide/README.md

 # you can use a variable by preceding it with a $ symbol
 echo "$var_name"

-# optionally, you can add curly braces to the name
+# curly braces are optional (but also see the GSG: note below)
 # this is necessary if you have to do string concatenation
 echo "${var_name}plusSomeMoreText"
 ```